diez/diez/README.md

 ## Monorepo commands

- - `yarn create-package` - create a package and register it with `lerna`.
+ - `yarn create-package` - creates a package and registers it with `lerna`.
 This command will create a new TypeScript package in `packages/` in the `@livedesigner` namespace with a dependency on `@livedesigner/engine`.
 Note: this repository uses TypeScript [project references](https://www.typescriptlang.org/docs/handbook/project-references.html) and a common to optimize the development experience.
 When you create a package dependency on another local package, be sure to update project references in its `tsconfig.json` for an ideal editing/development experience.
- - `yarn release` - TODO.
+ - `yarn docs` - generates the latest version of API docs in `./api`.